 SPECT & CT Fusion Scan

 SPECT or single-photon emission computed tomography is a more sophisticated 3-dimensional imaging that uses the same radiotracer as the conventional sestamibi parathyroid scan.
 It fuses the images of a sestamibi scan with a CT scan done at the same time.
 This combination of images can help pinpoint the exact location of the enlarged parathyroid gland, and therefore it has greater accuracy.
-However, just as in the sestamibi scan, this scan must be done by experienced, well versed imaging centers.
-Just as in the sestamibi scan it can miss a parathyroid tumor that is not producing a large amount of PTH, and thus this test is also not ideal for people who have a PTH less then 100.
+However, just as in the sestamibi scan, this scan must be done by experienced, well-versed imaging centers.
+Just as in the sestamibi scan it can miss a parathyroid tumor that is not producing a large amount of PTH, and thus this test is also not ideal for people who have a PTH less than 100.
 The images shown here, clearly point at a parathyroid adenoma (orange dot) in the right inferior aspect of the lower neck, just above the chest bone.

 PROS – 1.
 Very accurate when the PTH is high.
 2. Can show parathyroids that are hiding behind the voice box, breathing tube, chest or collar bones.
 3. It can find a gland that is in an ectopic location (unusual spot), as in the upper neck, or down in the chest.
-4. More anatomic detail then a sestamibi scan.
+4. More anatomic detail than a sestamibi scan.

 4D Parathyroid CT Scan

 The 4D Parathyroid CT scan is the newest imaging study to locate an abnormal parathyroid.
 It is the most accurate of the localization studies.
-It works based on the fact that abnormal parathyroid glands have more blood flowing through them then normal glands, and also the blood passes through the abnormal parathyroid gland at a different rate then the thyroid gland and lymph nodes.
-This difference is visible when the CT scan is done at different times after the contrast dye is injected into the blood stream.
-This type of scan shows the anatomy in great detail which not only identifies the abnormal parathyriod gland but also it relation to the tissue around it, including the thyroid gland, blood vessels, breathing tube, and esophagus.
+It works based on the fact that abnormal parathyroid glands have more blood flowing through them then normal glands, and also the blood passes through the abnormal parathyroid gland at a different rate than the thyroid gland and lymph nodes.
+This difference is visible when the CT scan is done at different times after the contrast dye is injected into the bloodstream.
+This type of scan shows the anatomy in great detail which not only identifies the abnormal parathyroid gland but also in relation to the tissue around it, including the thyroid gland, blood vessels, breathing tube, and esophagus.
 It will show if the abnormal parathyroid is close to the area of the voice box nerve, even though the nerve itself is not visible, the anatomic path is well known to your surgeon.
 It can also show a gland that is not in the normal position (ectopic parathyroid gland), anywhere from the upper neck and all the way down into the chest.

-The 4D parathyroid CT scan is able to identify an enlarged parathyroid better then the other scans metntioned on theis page.
+The 4D parathyroid CT scan is able to identify an enlarged parathyroid better then the other scans mentioned on this page.
 However, it also exposes the patient to the highest dose of radiation.
 And although we have modified our 4D CT scan protocol to minimize the dose of radiation it still is a consideration, especially in younger patients.
 We firmly believe this is the study of choice in patients that have had previous parathyroid surgery and have had recurrence or persistence of disease.
 And also newly diagnosed hyperparathyroid patients that have a negative ultrasound and PTH levels that are less the 100 pg/dL.

 PROS – 1.
 Very accurate.
 2. Can show parathyroid glands anywhere in the neck and chest even if they are hiding behind the voice box, breathing tube, chest or collar bones.
-3. More anatomic detail then a sestamibi scan or a SPECT scan.
+3. More anatomic detail than a sestamibi scan or a SPECT scan.
 4. More accurate even when the tumor is small and PTH levels are only slightly elevated.

 CONS – 1.
 Exposure to radiation at a higher dose then Sestamibi or SPECT scans.